lobziik/kube_api_fuzz/README.md

 ##### Local

-This method uses local copy of the latest schemathesis version from the `main` branch of the
+This method uses local copy of the latest schemathesis version from the `main` branch of [schemathesis](https://github.com/schemathesis/schemathesis) repository

 Prerequisites:
 - Python 3.8+